XenonA7/xmc-hexacast/README.md

 # [XMC] Playable Hexacast
 ![hexacast-preview](https://user-images.githubusercontent.com/105614278/217141772-92383016-1b93-4b2f-9270-49d426d3026b.gif)

-A component mod of Xenon's Mod Collection for CrossCode.
-Download the full collection at (LINK PENDING), this mod will not work if installed individually.
+~~A component mod of Xenon's Mod Collection for CrossCode.
+Download the full collection at (LINK PENDING), this mod will not work if installed individually.~~

+This mod needs to be installed individually during early access.

 # **EARLY ACCESS VERSION**
 This Hexacast mod is incomplete.
 Future versions will likely change a lot and might not be save-compatible, you have been warned.
 Missing combat arts, animations, etc will be added in future updates until the mod is complete.